GSA/digitalgov.gov/content/posts/2014-04-28-in-crowdsourcing-competitions-defining-the-problem-is-half-the-battle.md

 ## 3. State the problem before the ask

 <p dir="ltr">

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/04/250-x-188-Ideation-ChallengeGov-training-photo-3.jpg" alt="250 x 188 Ideation ChallengeGov training photo 3" %}When you prepare to run the challenge, make sure the potential solvers know the problem itself (which you painstakingly identified previously) before asking them to do something; it’ll help both you and the potential solvers stay focused and produce more pointed solutions.
+  {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/04/250-x-188-Ideation-ChallengeGov-training-photo-3.jpg" alt="250 x 188 Ideation ChallengeGov training photo 3" %}When you prepare to run the challenge, make sure the potential solvers know the problem itself (which you painstakingly identified previously) before asking them to do something; it’ll help both you and the potential solvers stay focused and produce more pointed solutions.
 </p>

 For example, instead of opening your competition description with: